OWASP/CheatSheetSeries/cheatsheets/Secure_Cloud_Architecture.md

 - Alerting for deployment errors or container on/off cycling
 - Alerts or cutoffs for cost limits

-*Percentages chosen based off risk and team response capacity.*
+Anomalies by count and type can vary wildly from app to app.
+A proper understanding of what qualifies as an anomaly requires an environment specific baseline.
+Therefore, the percentages mentioned above should be chosen based off that baseline, in addition to considerations like risk and team response capacity.

 WAFs can also have monitoring or alerting attached to them for counting malicious payloads or (in some cases) anomalous activity detection.